eduvpn/documentation/SECURITY.md

 We will consider the following scenarios:

-1. A user uses the VPN to safely use the Internet;
+1. A user uses the VPN to safely surf the Internet;
 2. An organization uses the VPN to allow employees to access the internal resources;